-The Applicant's proposed Community Solar Project is to be interconnected through circuit 5D126 out of Prineville substation.
-The Point of Interconnection ("POI") will be located near 44°17'4.24"N, 120°53'18.28"W.
+The Applicant's proposed Community Solar Project is to be interconnected to the Public Utility's distribution circuit 5D69 out of Prineville substation via a new 12.5 kV overhead primary meter.
+The Point of Interconnection ("POI") will be near existing pole mapstring 1415015.0, facility point 119901 at approximately 44°17'4.24"N, 120°53'18.28"W. Figures 1 and 2 below are a map and one-line diagram that specifies the location and illustrates the interconnection of the proposed generating facility to the Public Utility's system.

-Figure 1: Map
+Figure 1: System Map

-Figure 2: One Line Diagram
+Figure 2: System One Line Diagram